- > About Us

 ・Community Contributions through Drug Education for Junior High School and High School Students

 The Hiratsuka Plant holds tours of its research facilities for junior high school and high school students.The third such tour was held in fiscal 2016, and 40 students from one junior high school and one high school in Hiratsuka City participated.
 The program consisted of lectures from researchers from the Pharmaceutical Technology Division, a tour of the research facilities, and a discussion forum with researchers.
 Participating students offered opinions including how seeing female researchers in action gave them a clearer vision of their goal for the future.
 Others stated that the detailed explanations provided were easy to understand and that they too wanted to work in this field in the future.
 This event also served as a valuable opportunity for researchers to make new discoveries about stakeholder needs.

 ・Science Sessions for Children

-In December 2015, the 2015 Science Session for Children was held at the Hiratsuka Plant of Daiichi Sankyo Propharma Co., Ltd. A total of 43 fifth and sixth graders from five elementary schools in the area surrounding the plant took part in this session.
+In August 2016, a Science Session for Children was held at the Takatsuki Plant of Daiichi Sankyo Propharma Co., Ltd. A total of 23 fifth and sixth graders from elementary schools in the area surrounding the plant took part in this session.

 ・Social Science Classes for Elementary School Students